UK Drone Operating Categories

 - Drone and Model Aircraft Code

-- PDRA-01 (Pre-Defined Risk Assessment 01)
+- Pre-Defined Risk Assessment 01 (PDRA-01)

 - Flyer ID

-- An unmanned aircraft together with the control station and data-link equipment needed for its safe operation; commonly called a drone.
+- An unmanned aircraft together with the control station and data-link equipment needed for safe operation; commonly called a drone.

-- GDPR (General Data Protection Regulation)
+- General Data Protection Regulation (GDPR)

-- The UK's independent authority that promotes openness by public bodies and safeguards individual data-privacy rights.
+- The UK's independent authority that promotes openness by public bodies and safeguards individual data privacy rights.

 - Official publication containing aeronautical information essential to air navigation, including UK airspace data.